 - Odorshield technology

 We’ve spent hours researching real customer reviews, expert advice, as well as applying our own insight to recommend to you the seven best trash bags on the market.

-The Aircover trash bags are our top pick for a biodegradable option.
-They use technology to ensure the trash bags decompose into carbon dioxide and water by microorganisms in soil.
-However, they still break down naturally in landfill.
-The sunlight and heat is the catalyst for this process.
+Reli trash bags are our top pick for a biodegradable option.
+They use technology to ensure the trash bags decompose in the soil through the help of EPI additives.

 - Decompose within two years.